-PROJECT VIVANT studio invites you to the SEVENTH session of PROCESS TALKS.
+PROJECT VIVANT studio invites you to the Eighth session of PROCESS TALKS.
 An evening dedicated to promoting & supporting an artist in the creative process.

 THE EVENING INTENTIONS

 INTERVIEW- Each artists will be invited to share their creative story and process through a live interview given between Jennifer and the artist.

 PROMOTION- Following the interview a brief presentation will be given by the artist, revealing their thoughts, pieces, and work past, present and future.
 Giving them a chance to share and promote their creative lives to the audience.

 Q & A.- Following the live interview and presentation, an opportunity will be provided to the community to ask questions directly to the artist.

 WHERE- 4152 St Laurent Apt 402